HazyResearch/meerkat/docs/source/guide/dataframe/io.md

 If you're wondering how {class}`~meerkat.ImageColumn` works, check out the guide on {doc}`columns/deferred`.
 ```

-**Adding a primary key**.The `objectid` column contains a unique identifier for each work of art.
+**Adding a primary key.** The `objectid` column contains a unique identifier for each work of art.
 We can use {func}`~meerkat.set_primary_key` to set this column as the primary key for the DataFrame, which allows us to perform key-based indexing on the DataFrame.

 ```{code-cell} ipython3
 df = df.set_primary_key("objectid")